floragunncom/search-guard-docs/_content/_docs_signals/generic_watch.md

 ## Generic watch instances management

-The following REST API is defined to perform CRUD (create, read, update, delete) and other operations on generic watches.
+The following REST API is defined to perform CRUD (create, read, update, delete) and other operations on generic watch instances.
 * [Create or Update](./rest_api_watch_create_or_update_generic_instance.md)
 * [Create or Update Many](./rest_api_watch_create_or_update_many_generic_instances.md)
 * [Get One](./rest_api_watch_get_one_generic_instance.md)